 When designing eligibility criteria, towns, cities and counties may also wish to establish safeguards that help to ensure the dedicated revenue is used for the intended purpose.
 During budget shortfalls, local governments may try to use housing trust funds and other dedicated revenue sources to fill gaps in the budget.
 By carefully structuring eligibility requirements for fund disbursements, it may be possible to avoid this diversion of housing funds.

-- Voters in Aspen, CO have approved two real estate transfer taxes totaling 1.5 percent of the purchase price, which are paid at closing for property within city limits.
+Voters in Aspen, CO have approved two real estate transfer taxes totaling 1.5 percent of the purchase price, which are paid at closing for property within city limits.
 The smaller of the two (0.5 percent) supports programming and maintenance of the city’s opera house.
 The remaining tax (1.0 percent) goes to the county housing authority and is used to provide affordable housing, including rental and for-sale units.
 The first $100,000 of each transaction is not subject to the housing transfer tax, helping to reduce the burden on buyers of lower-cost homes.
 Exemptions may also be issued for limited circumstances, including transfers that involve publicly assisted properties and charitable and religious institutions.
-For more details, click here.
+More details are available at the City of Aspen’s tax information website.

-- The Penny for Affordable Housing Fund in Fairfax County, VA provides a dedicated revenue source by setting aside a penny of the county’s real estate tax rate for affordable housing.
+The Penny for Affordable Housing Fund in Fairfax County, VA provides a dedicated revenue source by setting aside a penny of the county’s real estate tax rate for affordable housing.
 The fund was established in 2005 and discontinued in 2009 during the Great Recession.
 When it was reinstated in 2010, half of the Penny Fund revenue was diverted to help balance the county budget.
 Funds are used to preserve and create affordable homeownership and rental housing in large and small projects, owned by both private nonprofits and for-profit organizations, and affordability requirements must remain in place for at least 30 years.
 Fairfax County recommends that all Penny Fund contributions be matched 3:1 with non-County funds.
-For more details, see here.
+More details are available at the Fairfax County budget website.

 - Revenue Sources, Housing Trust Fund Project – Focused primarily on advocates and practitioners, this website provides guidance on how to identify a dedicated revenue source and key questions to ask when considering various sources.
 The site also links to comprehensive lists of local and state revenue sources.